First, my dear friend, listen to this beautiful song.

 There was no customer care department as such but there were ladies who booked the complaint.
 I don’t remember a single incident when they spoke to anyone with compassion.

-It’s 2018, and there are many big players in telecommunications—private ones.
+It’s 2018, and there’re many big players in telecommunications — private ones.
 These are like the sharks of the business.
 MTNL is nowhere in the race in the metro cities but still a big hit in the rural areas.

 I still have a landline and internet managed by MTNL.

 Last week, my internet wasn’t working and the issue was solved within 48 hours.
-Four technicians came to offer support in a span of two days. they didn’t ask a single rupee for the support; liked they used to in earlier days.
+Four technicians came to offer support in two days. they didn’t ask a single rupee for the support; liked they used to in earlier days.